CatherineSchalbroeck/Image-Processing/README.md

 This Image Processing model is built using a Random Forest Classifier model to analyse digit images taken from the MNIST dataset.
 The model predicts the correct digit in all images.

 ## How to install
-Python 3 is required to run this model.
+Jupyter Notebook and Python 3 are required to run this model.
 The following Python libraries will also need to be installed:
 - Numpy
 - Matplotlib